 - Cycling competitions or tours

 WHY YOU NEED TO KNOW IT: Charting VO2 max is beneficial in preventing injury as an athlete trains.
-That’s because it marks a person’s level of fitness and allows for a degree of specification that improves the level without taxing the athlete to the point of injury.
+That’s because it marks a person’s level of fitness and allows for a degree of the specification that improves the level without taxing the athlete to the point of injury.

 Putting the Plus in DEXA+